wlav/cppyy/doc/source/installation.rst

 C++ standard with pip
 ---------------------

-The C++17 standard is the default for Mac and Linux (both PyPI and conda-forge); but it is C++14 for MS Windows (compiler limitation).
+The C++20 standard is the default on all systems as of release 3.0.1 (both PyPI and conda-forge); it is C++17 for older releases.
-When installing from PyPI using ``pip``, you can control the standard selection by setting the ``STDCXX`` envar to '17', '14', or '11' (for Linux, the backend does not need to be recompiled).
+When installing from PyPI using ``pip``, you can control the standard selection by setting the ``STDCXX`` envar to '20', '17', or '14' (for Linux, the backend does not need to be recompiled) for the 3.x releases; '17', '14', or '11' for the 2.x releases.
-Note that the build will lower your choice if the compiler used does not support a newer standard.
+Note that the build will automatically lower your choice if the compiler used does not support a newer standard.

 Install from source